 Elmarie Myburgh is a Lecturer (Assistant professor) in Immunology and Infection for Professor Kaye.
-She obtained a B.Sc (Biological Sciences) and an HonsB.Sc (Biochemistry) at the University of Stellenbosch, followed by a PhD in Infectious Immunology in Prof Frank Brombacher’s laboratory at the University of Cape Town, South Africa.
-She then relocated to the UK to do postdoctoral research in host-pathogen interactions and parasite biology in Jeremy Mottram's group at the Wellcome Trust Centre for Molecular Parasitology, University of Glasgow and later at the University of York.
+She obtained a B.Sc (Biological Sciences) and an HonsB.Sc (Biochemistry) at the University of Stellenbosch, followed by a PhD in Infection Immunology in Prof Frank Brombacher’s laboratory at the University of Cape Town, South Africa.
+She then relocated to the UK to do postdoctoral research in host-pathogen interactions and parasite biology in Jeremy Mottram's group at the Wellcome Trust Centre for Molecular Parasitology, University of Glasgow.
+Elmarie joined the University of York in 2016.

 My research focusses on the complex interplay between pathogens and their hosts, with a particular interest in the kinetoplastids Leishmania and African trypanosomes.
 I combine in vivo imaging approaches with genetic manipulation of host cells or pathogens to evaluate how pathogens establish infection to persist within the hostile host environment, but also how the mammalian host defends itself against acute and chronic infection.
 I apply these technologies for the identification of pathogen virulence factors, novel drug or immunotherapy targets and to support drug discovery programs.

 Wellcome Trust Resource grant co-PI with J. Mottram (York), M. Barrett (University of Glasgow), S. Croft and J. Kelly (London School of Hygiene and Tropical Medicine).
 “In vivo screening resource to support drug development in parasitic disease” 2014-2017